 Take the mature dimensions of the tree into account when placing it because in a few years, the sapling you have in your hands now will be much bigger.
 You don't want it to encroach on your house or garden, and you don't want it to grow into overhead power lines.
 If you're planting more than one tree, make sure to space them far enough apart to prevent either one of them from encroaching on the other.

 It's a good idea to get a map of underground sewer lines so you can keep your trees far enough away to prevent tree roots from growing into the pipes and blocking them.
 If you have a septic system, trees should be no closer than a distance equal to the height of the adult tree or a minimum of 25 feet, as recommended by Virginia Cooperative Extension.
+Call an underground utility locate service to mark the ground above buried pipes or cables with paint or flags before digging.
+In most areas, failure to do this may result in hefty fines plus repair/replacement costs if you sever a utility pipe or cable.

 How to Plant Trees Step By Step